chrispaterson/IAB-TCF-2.0-Specs/tcstring.md

    </td>
    <td>The user’s consent value for each Purpose established on the legal basis of consent, for the publisher
 <p>
-The Purposes are numerically identified and published in the Global Vendor List.
+The Purposes are numerically identified and published in the <a href="#the-global-vendor-list">Global Vendor List</a>.
 From left to right, Purpose 1 maps to the <code>0</code>th bit, purpose 24 maps to the bit at index 23.
    </td>
   </tr>
   <tr>